GRAINS-Corn, soy surge as U.S. farmers plant fewer acres than expected

 "We needed higher acres to give us a buffer and it went the wrong way," said Don Roose, president of Iowa-based brokerage U.S. Commodities.

+At MGEX, the front-month spring wheat contract MWEc1 reached its highest since February 2013.

-The gains were a turnaround from losses across the markets before the USDA released its plantings and stocks data at 11 a.m.
-CDT.
+The gains were a turnaround from losses in the grain markets before the USDA released its plantings and stocks data.

 In its quarterly stocks report, the USDA said domestic corn supplies on June 1 stood at 4.122 billion bushels, the lowest for that date since 2014.
 Soybean stocks came in at a six-year low of 767 million and wheat stocks were 844 million, also the lowest in six years.